• Skip to primary navigation

 Fluffy tofu scramble on a white plate

-• If you do not have black salt, you can use mushroom seasoning.
-You can find this at your local Asian market or Trader Joe’s.
-Keep in mind, black salt gives the eggy flavor.
+• Salt - If you do not have black salt, you can use mushroom seasoning.
+Find this at your local Asian market or Trader Joe's.
+Remember that black salt gives the eggy flavor.
+Tamari can add saltiness with a light soy flavor.

 • unrefined coconut oil or olive oil